jharwell/rcsw/docs/src/er/index.rst

 - ``TRACE`` - [FATAL, ERROR, INFO, DEBUG, TRACE] events emitted
 - ``ALL`` - All events emitted

-A somewhat unique feature: because RCSW works with :ref:`ln-libra`, you can set the levels for modules in two ways:
+A somewhat unique feature: because RCSW works with :ref:`LIBRA
+<libra:usage-capabilities>`, you can set the levels for modules in two ways:

 - At compile-time, effectively disabling any events are lower severity levels;
   i.e., they will be compiled out.